dayu11/Differentially-Private-Deep-Learning/language/README.md

 # Example Commands

 A pre-trained model is available at: https://drive.google.com/file/d/1xK4JaldIpOBmSaTmiCQVi9ef0D7YL0E2/view?usp=sharing.
 This model is pre-trained for 100k updates on the public data in https://github.com/google-research/bert.
-You can also load the parameters your own pre-trained model.
+You can also load the parameters of your own pre-trained model.

 Here is an example command to fine-tune the model on SST-2 dataset:
 ```